hpcn-uam/Limago/README.md

 ## Supported Boards

-So far only the VCU118 is supported.
-Please check [README.md](submodules/cmac/README.md) of the CMAC wrapper to verify clock frequency.
+So far VCU118 and ALVEO-U200 are supported.

+- Please check [README.md](submodules/cmac/README.md) of the CMAC wrapper to verify clock frequency for VCU118.
+- The clock Frequency of the Alveo U200 can be configured using two pins, and the project already supports it.

 ## Cloning the repository